isu247/GOD/README.md

 At first there was darkness.
 Then god said let there be light.
 That light spread accross the world and many great things happened.
+As mankind spread across the world they converged on a paradise called the United States.